 “I remember sitting in the bath and Elton John walking in to congratulate us,” Gascoigne later recalled, “I was bollock naked singing ‘Elton, Elton, give us a song.’”
 Fitting, seeing as earlier in the day Gascoigne had provided his own rocket, man.

 Gascoigne… And Tennis

-There were three days, three nights between England being taken to extra-time by Cameroon in the Quarter-Finals of Italia 90 and the Three Lions’ last hurdle of West Germany needed to get to the Final.
+There were three days and three nights between England being taken to extra-time by Cameroon in the quarter-finals of Italia 90 and the Three Lions’ last hurdle of West Germany needed to get to the Final.

-The notoriously restless Gascoigne couldn’t cope with the anticipation.
-The night before the Semi-Final, the opportunity for an England side to get within touching distance of the most coveted trophy in football for the first time in a quarter of a century, sleep wasn’t possible.
+The notoriously restless Gascoigne couldn’t cope with the anticipation and during the night before the semi-final, sleep wasn’t possible.
 Gascoigne had a method for distraction, trading his weapon of a right-foot for a racquet.